 Of all the things you think about recycling, bras certainly don’t often come to mind.
 One of the most intimate parts of a woman’s wardrobe, the thought of recycling bras can seem, well, a little weird.

 That’s before you realize how much a recycled bra can change a life, though.
 Yes, even recycled bras can make a dramatic impact not only for Mother Earth, but also for women around the world.

 With the expense of buying a bra, the foundation garments are one of the most requested items in shelters for women escaping domestic abuse or human trafficking, yet they are often not available.

 - Women’s bras last, on average, for 6-9 months before losing their structure and support.

-- That’s a lot of garments being thrown in the trash, especially when 95% of all textiles, including bras, can be recycled.
+- That’s a lot of garments being thrown in the trash, especially when 95 percent of all textiles, including bras, can be recycled.

 Here are some of the ways that you can recycle bras:

-Free The Girls Working with women rescued from sex trafficking, Free The Girls accepts bra donations to help the women to start their own businesses.
-Recycled bras are accepted via fundraising events, local drop off locations across the U.S., and through the mail.
-More than 500,000 bras have been donated to the non-profit organization.
+Free The Girls: Working with women rescued from sex trafficking, Free The Girls accepts bra donations to help the women to start their own businesses.
+New and gently-used bras are accepted via fundraising events, local drop-off locations across the U.S., and through the mail.
+More than 500,000 bras have been donated to the nonprofit organization.